-The Company has no other employment agreements with executive officers of the Company.
+The Company has no other employment agreements with executive officers of the Company as of March 31, 2012.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2011
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2012

-The following table shows information regarding unexercised stock options held by our Named Executive Officers as of fiscal year ended March 31, 2011:
+The following table shows information regarding unexercised stock options held by our Named Executive Officers as of fiscal year ended March 31, 2012:

-Name Number of Securities Underlying Unexercised Options (#) Exercisable Number of Securities Underlying Unexercised Options (#) Unexercisable Equity Incentive Plan Awards Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (S) Option Expiration Date
+Name Number of Securities Underlying Unexercised Options (#) Exercisable Number of Securities Underlying Unexercised Options (#) Unexercisable Equity Incentive Plan Awards Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date

 Larry Stambaugh 50,000(1) \$ 8.40 12/4/18

-44,666(2) 22,334(2) \$ 4.50 10/7/16
+67,000(2) \$ 4.50 10/7/16

 362,232(3) \$ 0.66 9/15/20

-105,000(4) 315,000 \$ 0.66 9/15/20
+210,000(4) 210,000(4) \$ 0.66 9/15/20

-Catherine M. Doll 1,334(5) 666(3) \$ 4.50 10/7/16
+Robert Stefanovich 15,625(5) 109,375(5) \$ 0.86 6/19/21

 - (1) Based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted a warrant to purchase 50,000 shares of common stock exercisable at \$8.40 per share on December 10, 2008, which vests in equal installments on the date of grant and the first and second anniversary of the date of grant.
 The exercise price for shares of common stock pursuant to the warrant is equal to the fair value of the Company's stock as of the grant date. - (2) Based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 67,000 shares of common stock exercisable at \$4.50 per share on October 9, 2009, which vests in equal installments on the date of grant and the first and second anniversary of the date of grant.
 The exercise price for shares of common stock pursuant to the option is equal to the fair value of the Company's stock as of the grant date. - (3) Based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 362,232 shares of common stock exercisable at \$0.66 per share on September 15, 2010, in lieu of payment of his fiscal year 2010 cash bonus of \$216,000.
 The option was fully vested at date of grant.
 The exercise price for shares of common stock pursuant to the option is equal to the fair value of the Company's stock as of the grant date. - (4) Based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 420,000 shares of common stock exercisable at \$0.66 per share on September 15, 2010.
 The right to exercise the stock option vested as to 25% of the underlying shares of common stock upon grant, with the remaining underlying shares vesting in equal installments on the first, second and third anniversary of the grant date.
-The exercise price for shares of common stock pursuant to the option is equal to the fair value of the Company's stock as of the grant date. - (5) Ms. Doll was granted a nonstatutory option to purchase 2,000 shares of the Company's common stock at an exercise price of \$4.50 per share.
-The right to exercise the stock option vested as to 33 1⁄23% of the underlying shares of common stock upon grant, with the remaining underlying shares vesting in equal installments on the first and second anniversary of the grant date.
-The exercise price for shares of common stock pursuant to the option is equal to the fair value of the Company's stock as of the grant date.
+The exercise price for shares of common stock pursuant to the option is equal to the fair value of the Company's stock as of the grant date. - (5) Based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stefanovich was granted an option to purchase 125,000 shares of common stock exercisable at \$0.86 per share on June 20, 2011.
+The option vests in six month installments over a four year period.
+The exercise price for the shares of common stock pursuant to the option is equal to the fair value of the Company's stock on the date of grant.